You’ve seen it while driving down the Parkway. It’s too large and too cheesy lookin’ to miss.

 Pro tourist trap arguments

-After all, you’re paying $18.99 per adult for 10 minutes of “entertainment”.
-Compare that to other popular area attractions for a moment that offer a day-long experience.
+After all, you’re paying nearly $20 per adult for 10 minutes of “entertainment”.
+Compare that to other popular area attractions that can offer a day-long experience.

-Soaky Mountain, for instance, runs right at $44.99 for general admission for an entire day’s worth of entertainment.
+Soaky Mountain, for instance, is under $50 for general admission for an entire day’s worth of entertainment.

 Tourist trap opponents might also argue that it’s outdated.
 As one hilarious Google reviewer put it: